Skip to main content

 What is MCP?

-Model Context Protocol is a new system developed by Anthropic to standardize how AI systems communicate with and use external data sources and tools.
+Model Context Protocol is a system developed by Anthropic to standardize how AI systems communicate with external data sources and tools.
 MCP works with two components:

 • MCP Clients: The applications you use to interact with AI (like Claude Desktop, Cursor, Windsurf, etc.)